epic2005/AzureDocs/README.md

 # Azure Stack on Azure
-Provision the Azure Stack Hub Development Kit (ASDK) on Azure
+Creates new VM and install prerequisites for Azure Stack Hub Development kit (ASDK) to run Proof of Concept.

 ## Welcome to the Azure Stack Hub on Azure Step by Step Guide!
 In this guide, we'll walk you experiencing a number of the amazing capabilities within Azure Stack Hub 2012.